 You probably don't need me to tell you that at this point, everyone in the room was looking at me.
 The quiet, petite, mantra singing yogi; i.e. me, was losing her shit.
 And it was loud.

-And then I noticed Kelli standing right in front of me.
+That's when I felt Kelli's full presence … right in front of me.

 Oh-oh, I'm in trouble.

 Rather than reprimand me for disrupting her peaceful yin class, Kelli Prieur became my cheerleader.
 Apparently she (and the rest of the yogis as they told me later) felt as though they had just witnessed a transformation.
 A bit like a cosmetic surgery makeover only without the scalpels and botox.
 My makeover was an internal one.
 And boy did it feel good.

 By yelling and screaming my way through my pain I somehow managed to release what felt like a lifetime of suppressed anger.
 How it happened I have no explanation, but I do know that it came on organically and once I'd screamed the roof off, I felt lighter, brighter and happier.*